-Examples of innovative retail products and services that enable customers to do so include timebased rate options, individual and group net metering, targeted efficiency, distributed generation and energy storage programs, electric vehicle charging rates, and other offerings that empower customers directly and enable the services of third-party energy companies that are helping customers adopt and use new technologies.
+Examples of innovative retail products and services that enable customers to do so include time-based rate options, individual and group net metering, targeted efficiency, distributed generation (i.e. generation of energy at or near where it is used) and energy storage programs, electric vehicle charging rates, and other offerings that empower customers directly and enable the services of third-party energy companies that are helping customers adopt and use new technologies.

-Programs that enable the intelligent use of electricity will help Enfield Community Power to:
+Programs that enable the intelligent use of electricity will help Rye Community Power to:

-- Lower electricity supply costs and risk for the program in aggregate, along with the electricity bills of participating customers from a "full bill" perspective (inclusive of transmission and distribution charges); - Strengthen customer relationships and local brand recognition; and - Protect against customer attrition (the risk that customers opt-out of the program by choosing an alternative supplier) and potentially grow the program's customer base over time.
+- Lower electricity supply costs and risk for the program in aggregate, along with the electricity bills of participating customers from a "full bill" perspective (inclusive of generation/supply, transmission, and distribution charges); - Strengthen customer relationships and local brand recognition; - Promote energy conservation and use of renewable energy technologies; and - Protect against customer attrition (the risk that customers opt-out of the program by choosing an alternative supplier) and potentially grow the program's customer base over time.